-Nominated SENDCo/Additionally Resourced Provision Co-Ordinator Responsible for co-ordinating all the support for children with special educational needs or disabilities (SEND) across the college.
+Responsible for co-ordinating all the support for children with special educational needs or disabilities (SEND) across the college.

 Responsible for the 20 place ASC/Medical and Physical Additionally Resourced Provision and the delivery of The ARC.

-Mrs Sarra Peek - speek@hightunstall.hartlepool.sch.uk
+Miss Tracey Dodds - Tdodds@hightunstall.hartlepool.sch.uk